zhongyuanzhao/zhongyuanzhao.github.io/_news/2021-10-07-sparse-scheduling-icassp2022-submitted.md

 This phenomenon boils down to a small scheduling overhead for every connection to the network.
 This overhead is not a big deal in wired networks, but for wireless networks, the per-connection overhead is typically proportional to the number of devices sharing the medium.
 That means you can not get $1/N$ of the total bandwidth of wireless networks, where $N$ is the number of active wireless devices.
-In fact, if you keep increasing $N$, the overhead would eventually take up all the resources, leaving a network congested over-the-air.
+In fact, if you keep increasing $N$, the overhead would grow and eventually take up all the resources, leaving a network congested over-the-air.
 The network needs to limit the maximum nubmer of admitted users to prevent this from happening.
 That's a big problem.